Stolen Innocence: Legal proceedings

 Warren Jeffs' prison life has been tumultuous.
 At Utah's Purgatory Correctional Facility, he suffered from infected ulcers on his knees, which resulted from praying days on end during solitary confinement.
 He attempted to commit suicide by hanging himself at one point.
 In August 2008, Jeffs went into convulsions after banging his head against the walls of his cell repetitively and had to be taken to a hospital by helicopter.

 On July 27, 2010, the conviction of Jeffs as an accomplice to Elissa Wall's rape was overturned because "instructions given to jurors were erroneous."
 State authorities considered retrying Jeffs in Utah, though the matter was complicated when Wall was accused of fabricating a key piece of evidence during the first trial; Wall's attorneys had used medical records for proof of a 2002 miscarriage, and thus proof of intimacy in the marriage.
 Michael Piccarreta, Jeffs' defense attorney, interviewed Jane Blackmore, Wall's midwife at the time of the miscarriage, in November 2010 and alleged that Wall had requested that she recreate the detailed records when she could not find them.
 Wall's attorneys responded that she had only "unwittingly" replied to Blackmore's questions during a phone call.

-In 2011, Jeffs was convicted in Texas on sexual assault charges unrelated to Wall's case and sentenced to life in prison plus 20 years.
+In 2011, Jeffs was convicted in Texas on sexual assault charges unrelated to Wall's case, namely rape of a 15 year old girl and rape of a 12 year old girl.
+He was sentenced to life in prison plus 20 years.
 Since Jeffs would therefore be 100 years old by the earliest time he could be released from prison, Utah decided to drop the retrial.

 Elissa Wall's cousin and ex-husband Allen Steed was charged with first-degree felony rape after Jeffs' first conviction in 2007.
 The rape charges were later dropped in favor of Steed entering a plea bargain by confessing to the charge of engaging in sexual relations with a minor.
 As a result, he would serve 30 days in prison and three years on probation as well as pay $10,000 in fines.
 Wall was pleased with the outcomes and commented, "This is a good day.
 I'm grateful for where we're at."